A holiday season wouldn’t be complete without some shopping.

 Study Last Year’s Trends

-- Performance: Search Console let you select a custom timeframe, where you can then compare total clicks, impressions, click-through rate, and more.
+- Performance: Google Search Console lets you select a custom timeframe, where you can then compare total clicks, impressions, click-through rates and more.

-You should familiarize yourself with Search Console in order to have the most up-to-date information possible regarding your site and its performance.
+You should familiarize yourself with Google Search Console to have the most up-to-date information possible regarding your site and its performance.

 Identify Relevant Keywords for the Holidays